it-innovation/sam/doc/goals.rst

    If assertion ?Number fails and it relates two objects, an assertionArrow fact will be recorded.
 This is used to add red arrows to the diagram.

-.. function:: mustCall(?Caller, ?CallerInvocation, ?Target, ?Method)
+.. function:: mustCall(?Caller, ?CallerInvocation, ?CallSite, ?Target, ?Method)

    The :func:`didCall` relation must contain this call.
 Otherwise, fail the model.
+   For `Unknown` callers, the call-site does not need to match.

 .. function:: checkCalls(?Object)

    Ensure that every call on `Object` is in `mayCall`.

-.. function:: mayCall(?Caller, ?CallerInvocation, ?Target, ?Method)
+.. function:: mayCall(?Caller, ?CallerInvocation, ?CallSite, ?Target, ?Method)

    Calls that can be made on objects marked with :func:`checkCalls` without generating an error.
    Everything in :func:`mustCall` is automatically added to `mayCall` too.

+.. function:: mayCall(?Caller, ?CallerInvocation, ?Target, ?Method)

+   Like :func:`mayCall`/5, but allow calls from any call-site.

 .. function:: mayCall(?Caller, ?Target, ?Method)